 Strengthened Sense of Aloha:

-All schools are Inclusive schools where all students learn and grow together.
-Administration, Faculty and Staff welcome, teach and care for all students as individuals and as a whole community.
-Students with and without disabilities have a sense of belonging, ownership and pride in the school they attend. have a collaborative and respectful school culture where students with disabilities are presumed to be competent, develop positive social relationships with peers, and are fully participating members of the school community.
+All schools are inclusive and as such have a collaborative and respectful school culture where students with disabilities are presumed to be competent, have opportunities to develop positive social relationships with peers, and are fully participating members of the school community.

 Strengthened Sense of Total Well-Being:

-Inclusive education creates and sustains an inclusive educational community where each [child] (student?
-Use same wording throughout?) is empowered to learn, achieve and realize his or her potential.
-They are encouraged, supported and have the confidence to contribute and participate in their all areas of education; general education curriculum (with or without accommodations/modifications), extracurricular activities: sports, school government, clubs, etc.
+Inclusive education creates and sustains an inclusive educational community where each student is empowered to learn, achieve and realize his or her potential.
+They are encouraged, supported and have the confidence to contribute and participate in their all areas of education; extracurricular activities: sports, school government, clubs, etc.

 Strengthened Sense of Hawaii:

 Students with disabilities have access to content learning experiences that enriches their sense of place and culture.
-Students will have learning experiences that enhance their ability to be contributing members of their community, State and Nation.
+All students have opportunities that enhance their ability to be contributing members of their community, State and Nation.

+Adopted February 10, 2017